cfdkang/cfdkang.github.io/README.md

 ## About Me

-I am a postdoctoral researcher in the Department of Mechanical and Aerospace Engineering at UC San Diego, working with Dr. John Hwang in the Large-Scale Design Optimization (LSDO) Lab since 2024.
+I am a postdoctoral researcher in the Department of Mechanical and Aerospace Engineering at UC San Diego, as a member of Dr. John Hwang's Large-Scale Design Optimization (LSDO) Lab since 2024.
 I earned my Ph.D. from UC Davis under the guidance of Dr. Seongkyu Lee.

 My research lies at the intersection of aeroacoustics and aerodynamic shape optimization using computational fluid dynamics (CFD).
 I aim to conduct research on problems related to fluid dynamics, turbulence, and noise reduction, as well as optimization of aircraft design and performance, by integrating theoretical development, advanced numerical techniques, and practical application.